Renato Casarotto: Huascarán and Fitz Roy

 In 1977 Casarotto left his job as a nurse to dedicate himself professionally to mountaineering, earning a living as a consultant to mountaineering companies as well as by writing books, articles and giving talks.
 In June of that year he opened a new route on the north face of Huascarán.
 The ascent took 17 days and was performed solo, completing the ascent despite being without food for the final three days and bivouacking for the final time on the descent without his sleeping bag as he had lost it at the end of the climb.
 He was assisted only by his wife Goretta Traverso by radio from base camp.
 This ascent propelled him to international acclaim.

 He joined the Messner expedition on K2 in 1979.
 While the initial plan was to summit along the south-south-west ridge (the "magic lines") this was abandoned due to the expedition arriving late.
 Messner chose to summit along the well established Abruzzi Spur route, however Casarotto was unable to reach the summit on this occasion as the weather turned before he had his chance.
-That same year he would before a solo ascent of the Yvon Chouinard route of Mount Watkins in Yosemite Valley, California.
+That same year he performed a solo ascent of the Yvon Chouinard route of Mount Watkins in Yosemite Valley, California.

 He went to Patagonia in 1979 to perform the first solo climb of the north pillar of Fitz Roy, which is named Goretta after his wife who was assisting him from base camp.